• Skip to primary navigation

 • Start checking your loaf around the 50-minute mark.
 You don't want to overbake or it will get dry.
 The loaf will also continue to cook when it comes out of the oven.

-• Lining the loaf pan with parchment paper will help prevent sticking and makes removing the loaf a breeze.
+• Lining the loaf pan with parchment paper will help prevent sticking and make removing the loaf a breeze.
 Here's a quick visual tutorial on how to line a loaf pan.

 Storing Tips

-This vegan chocolate banana bread is delicious when it's fresh, but if stored properly, it'll taste just as good at a later date.
+This banana bread is delicious when fresh, but if stored properly, it'll taste just as good at a later date.
 Here's how to do it:

-• Fridge – this isn't my preferred way to store banana bread becuase it tends to get slightly dry, but it will last longer than room temp.
-However, you can always cover a piece in a slightly damp paper towel and microwave for 10-15 seconds to revive it.
+• Fridge – This isn't my preferred way to store quick bread because it tends to get slightly dry, but it will last longer than room temp.
+However, you can always cover a piece in a slightly damp paper towel and microwave it for 10-15 seconds to revive it.
 It can be refrigerated for 4-6 days in an airtight container.

-• Freezer – this is my preferred way to store banana bread and it can be frozen for up to 3 months.
+• Freezer – This is my preferred way to store it, and it can be frozen for up to 3 months.
 I like to wrap the pieces individually in wax paper and place them in an airtight container or Ziploc.
 Thaw at room temperature for 15-20 minutes or place in the microwave in 10-second intervals until thawed

 FAQ's